SwissDataScienceCenter/renku/docs/docs/10-users/60-compute/20-resource-pools-and-classes.md

 # Resource Pools & Classes

-The compute resource available to Renku users are determined by the **resources pools** the user has access to.
+Compute resources available to Renku users are determined by the **resources pools** the user has access to.
 To specify the resources for a project’s launcher, you select a **resource class** from any of the resource pools available to you.
 The same resource pools and classes apply to interactive [Sessions](session) and background [Jobs](job).

 ## Resource Pools

-A **resource pool** is a total resource quota, a set of users who are allowed to use resources from that quota, and culling times for sessions using those resources.
+A **resource pool** consists of a total resource quota assigned to a set of users who are allowed to use resources from that quota with culling times for sessions.

-- **Resources:** For example, a resource pool may be configured for 160 CPUs, 1024 GB RAM, and 16 GPUs.
+- **Resource quota:** For example, a resource pool may be configured for a total of 160 CPUs, 1024 GB RAM, and 16 GPUs.
 - **Users:** There is no limit to how many users can be added to a resource pool.
 And conversely, a user may be granted access to any number of resource pools.
-All resource pools the user has access to show up in their resource selector when they configure their RenkuLab session.
+All resource pools the user has access to show up when defining or modifying the default resource class for a launcher.
-- **Culling times:** You can customize the max idle time for your resource pool(s).
-For example, in the Public resource pool (the default resource pool available to all RenkuLab users), sessions auto-pause after 2 hours of idle time, and shut down after 2 weeks.
-You may customize these thresholds to be longer or shorter.
-Jobs are not paused for idle time in the same way as sessions, but completed and errored jobs are removed from the interface after a retention period (see [Job](job)).
+- **Culling times:** The maximum idle time for a resource pool(s) can be configured by the administrator.
+For example, in the Public resource pool (the default resource pool available to all RenkuLab users), interactive sessions auto-pause after 2 hours of idle time, and shut down after 2 weeks.
+These thresholds may be customized to be longer or shorter.
+Jobs are not paused for idle time in the same way as sessions, instead completed and errored jobs are removed from the interface after a retention period (see [Job](job)).

 ## Resource Classes

 A resource pool contains a set of **resource classes**.
-A resource class is a resource configuration that a user can select for their RenkuLab session.
+A resource class is a resource configuration that a user can select for their RenkuLab session or job.

 For example, a resource class may be: